Aveglia/vAMPirus/helpmeoutsome.md

 ## Phylogenetic analysis and model testing

-Phylogenetic trees are produced automatically for ASVs (unless --nOTU specified), nOTUs, pOTUs and AminoTypes using IQ-TREE.
+Phylogenetic trees are produced automatically for ASVs (unless --ncASV specified), ncASVs, pcASVs and AminoTypes using IQ-TREE.
 All produced sequence fastas are aligned using the MAFFT algorithm then alignments are trimmed automatically using TrimAl.
 Post alignment and trimming, there is some flexibility in this process where you can specify a few different aspects of the analysis:

 ### Substitution model testing